 A foundation is a structure that creates a strong, level base on which to build.
-It’s critically important that the foundation is properly built and levelled, otherwise there will be serious problems elsewhere in the house.
+It’s critically important that the foundation is properly built and levelled or there will be serious problems elsewhere in the house.
 Improperly done foundations cause settlement issues, wall cracking, bowing, water penetration and a host of other issues.

 Natural stone has been used for thousands of years until as recently as about the 1940s.
 Its main attributes are high compressive strength, incredible durability and local availability.

-The type of stone foundations we deal with in the Ottawa area are all built the same way: Two walls (or wythes) of stone each 8 inches thick are built facing opposite directions with a 4-inch space in between.
-This space is filled with grout; essentially a liquid lime based mortar and the stone wythes are pointed up and sealed.
+The stone foundations in the Ottawa area are all built the same way: Two walls (or wythes) of stone each 8 inches thick are built facing opposite directions with a 4-inch space in between.
+This space is filled with a liquid lime-based mortar and the stone wythes are pointed up and sealed.
 Almost all the stone foundations in Ottawa are made with the same stone, local limestone.

 Many different qualities of stonework are used, depending on the structure and the mason.
-Most of the ones in the Ottawa area are described below.
+Most of the ones in and around Ottawa area are described below.

 Roughly Squared Scotch Bond – The is a medium grade of stonework.
 The stones are squared, but with a relaxed tolerance.
 Some stones are joined at matching angles, if convenient.
 The faces of the stones are pitched only when necessary to get the stones in the wall line so the breasting is less apparent.

 Random Rubble – The lowest grade of stonework, but also an art form if done properly.
 This pattern involved simply using whatever stone was on the top of the pile and laying it where it fit.
 Corners would be built with the largest and most square stones.
-The very little cutting that was done was usually with a stone hammer to simply to knock off a chunk to make a piece fit.
-The beauty of random rubble is that is was usually built with materials found on the site.
+The very little cutting that was done was usually with a stone hammer to simply knock off a chunk to make a piece fit.
+Random rubble was usually built with materials found on the site.
 This is part of the beauty of using stone.

 Almost all interior walls foundation walls are random rubble of varying degrees.
 People didn’t care what the inside walls looked like, especially since they were often parged, painted or whitewashed anyway.